-On October 28, 2016, Alfano Law Office attorneys Paul Alfano and Liz Nolin will be speaking at the CIBOR Seminar on property tax abatements in New Hampshire and surrounding New England states.
+On October 28, 2016, Alfano Law Office attorney Paul Alfano will be speaking at the CIBOR Seminar on property tax abatements in New Hampshire and surrounding New England states.
 With more than thirty years of experience, the Alfano Law Office team has recovered millions of dollars in overpaid property taxes for commercial and residential clients.
-Attorneys Alfano and Nolin will cover basic and advanced tax abatement topics, including a discussion on equalization ratios, the property tax abatement process, and the differences between appeal venues.
+Attorney Alfano will cover basic and advanced tax abatement topics, including a discussion on equalization ratios, the property tax abatement process, and the differences between appeal venues.

 Accessory Unit Statute

 Recent New Hampshire economic trends have pointed to the fact that many New Hampshire residents are aging, and that current land-use regulations make it difficult to address housing for these residents.
 In response, the New Hampshire legislature has enacted several measures that will make it easier for residents to construct accessory dwelling units without having to go through municipal approvals first.
 In sum, these changes will soon limit the rights of municipalities to enact zoning and land use prohibiting or restricting accessory dwelling units, or accessory apartments.

 Senate Bill 146 was signed in March 2016, and has become RSA 674 sections 71, 72, and 73.
 These provisions will remove the ability of municipalities to regulate accessory dwelling units as an innovative land use control.
 Accessory dwelling units, or accessory apartments, are independent living units that are within or attached to a single family home.
 Under the new laws, single family dwellings will in most cases be able to construct accessory units to single family dwellings as a “matter of right,” where single family dwellings are entitled to construct one accessory dwelling unit with a building permit only (no other special permissions required).
 The regulations require there be an internal door separating the accessory dwelling unit from the primary dwelling unit.